Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 `DocumentAnalysisClient` provides operations for analyzing input documents using custom and prebuilt models.
 It has three methods:

-- `beginAnalyzeDocuments`, which extracts data from an input document using a custom or prebuilt model given by its model ID.
+- `beginAnalyzeDocument`, which extracts data from an input document using a custom or prebuilt model given by its model ID.
 For information about the prebuilt models supported in all resources and their model IDs/outputs, please see [the service's documentation of the models][fr-models].
 - `beginExtractLayout`, which uses the "prebuilt-layout" model to extract only the basic layout (OCR) information from the input documents, such as pages and their contents, tables, and observed text styles.
-This method provides a stronger TypeScript type for the layout result than the `beginAnalyzeDocuments` method.
+This method provides a stronger TypeScript type for the layout result than the `beginAnalyzeDocument` method.
-- `beginExtractGenericDocument`, which uses the "prebuilt-document" model to extract key-value pairs and entities in addition to the properties of the prebuilt layout model.
-This method also provides a stronger TypeScript type for the generic document result than the `beginAnalyzeDocuments` method.
+- `beginExtractGeneralDocument`, which uses the "prebuilt-document" model to extract key-value pairs and entities in addition to the properties of the prebuilt layout model.
+This method also provides a stronger TypeScript type for the general document result than the `beginAnalyzeDocument` method.
+- `beginReadDocument`, which uses the "prebuilt-read" model to extract textual elements, such as page words and lines in addition to text language information.

 ### `DocumentModelAdministrationClient`